 Drawing is a hobby and career for a ton of people all across the globe.
 While many people still like to use paper, digital drawing has become much more popular in recent years.

 Unfortunately, some of the software can come with pretty steep price tags that not everyone may be comfortable paying.
 Thankfully, there are also many that are available for free.

 Creating professional vectors within the software is simple and the drawing tools themselves are flexible enough to be used by any sort of artist.
 Creating the perfect color or shape is effortless, and object manipulation is easy as well.

-Path operation, text support and the ability to edit nodes are just some of the other high-quality features included in this software.
+Path operation, text support, and the ability to edit nodes are just some of the other high-quality features included in this software.
 It supports many formats and there are several resources provided by Inkscape that allow you to get the most out of it.

 The tool, made by artists, is a fantastic resource for everyone from beginners to digital experts.
 Concept art, painting, comics, and simple drawings.
 Krita can help you do it all.

 This app has been around for quite a while and is only getting better with time.
-The interface is clean and intuitive, doing it’s best to stay out of your way when you’re creating new pieces.
+The interface is clean and intuitive, doing its best to stay out of your way when you’re creating new pieces.

-This app lets you draw freehand, but also allows you to use shapes and designs in your drawings.
+This app lets you draw freehand but also allows you to use shapes and designs in your drawings.
 There are dozens of effects to customize and adjust, and the software is available in over 50 languages.

 In addition to those basic features, Pinta also includes some fairly advanced tools.
-They let you do things like seperate and group elements, as well as customize your workspace the way you like it without losing anything.
+They let you do things like separate and group elements, as well as customize your workspace the way you like it without losing anything.
 This app keeps a fully-updated and tracked history as well.

 Another free and open-source Mac drawing app to consider is GrafX2.
 It’s a drawing tool with a laundry list of different features that cover everything from pixel art to graphics for games.

 However, there’s a bit of a learning curve when using this app.
 This goes for both the interface and how your work will flow within the platform.
 Even so, as you become more familiar with how the software works, it becomes like second nature.

 In conclusion, all of the previously mentioned apps are great options for your digital drawing journey on Mac computers.
 Better yet, none of them cost a dime.
-If you’re an Apple user who likes to draw, it’s hard to do better.
+If you’re an Apple Mac user who likes to draw, it’s hard to do better.

 Do you know of some other pieces of free drawing software for Mac that you feel deserved to be mentioned in this article?
-If so, let us know about them in the comments section!
+If so, let us know about them in the comments section.